 On December 18, 2014, the Parent Company's BOD approved to buy back its common shares up to P1 billion within one year from the approval.
 This aims to enhance the shareholders' value through the repurchase of shares whenever the stock is trading at a price discount perceived by the Parent Company as not reflective of its fair corporate value.
-In 2019 and 2018, the Parent Company renewed its program to buy back its shares for another year.
+In 2020 and 2019, the Company renewed its program to buy back its shares for another year up to P2.0 billion.